psychemedia/sin-eater-resources/resources/ETHFL_ethnology-in-folklore-gomme.md

 The Ethnic Genealogy of Folklore

-[The chapter reviews the genealogy of a partciular class of traditions, specifically, *"Eating of dead kindred"*, as charted on p.
+[The chapter reviews the genealogy of a particular class of traditions, specifically, *"Eating of dead kindred"*, as charted on p.
 124. The following excerpt relates specifically to a consideration of the sin-eater tradition, but the wider review is worth reading.]

 ...